Southern Illinois University Carbondale: Student life

-On-campus housing
+Student housing

 On-campus housing at SIU has developed steadily from the completion of a second women's dormitory in 1953 to the expansive system of tower blocks and apartment buildings that exists today.
 Housing is provided in residence halls and apartments both on and near campus.
 Different housing opportunities are offered to undergraduates, graduates, international students, parents, and married couples.

 The two main residence hall areas are known as East Campus and West Campus.
 West Campus, also known as Thompson Point, consists of 11 three-story dormitory structures and was built between 1957 and 1962.
 East Campus, also known as the Brush Towers, consists of 3 seventeen-story high rises and was built between 1965 and 1968.
 Each site also includes a commons building and dining hall.
 The traditional housing contract includes a furnished room, WiFi, utilities, and a dining plan.
 Residence hall rooms are fully furnished, and many have been modified to meet the needs of specific types of disability.
 Apartment housing is available at Evergreen Terrace, Wall & Grand, and Elizabeth Apartments.

 All single students under the age of 21, not residing with their parents or legal guardians, with fewer than 26 credit hours earned after high school are required to live in University-owned and operated residence halls per university policy.
 This policy can be circumvented if the student is living in the permanent home of a parent or guardian, provided the home is within 60 miles of campus.
 Furthermore, university apartment housing is restricted to those students who are married, parents, graduate students, or who are over the age of 21; the effect of this policy means that freshmen and sophomore students often live in dormitories, while older students reside in on and off-campus apartments.